pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 The network ingester requires the libpcap shared libraries.
 If using the standalone installer, you'll need to make sure you have also installed the libraries; the package is `libpcap0.8` on Debian.

-If the ingester is on a machine with a Gravwell backend already installed, the installer should automatically pick up the correct `Ingest-Secrets` value and populate the config file with it.
+If the ingester is on a machine with a DatalaiQ backend already installed, the installer should automatically pick up the correct `Ingest-Secrets` value and populate the config file with it.
 In any case, review the configuration file in `/opt/gravwell/etc/network_capture.conf` before running.
 Make sure at least one "Sniffer" section is uncommented, with the Interface field set to one of your system's network interfaces.
 For more information, see the [Ingesters documentation](/ingesters/ingesters)

 ```{note}
 The Debian package and the standalone installer should both prompt for a device from which to capture.
 If you wish to change your selection, open `/opt/gravwell/etc/network_capture.conf`, set the desired interface, and run `service gravwell_network_capture restart` to restart the ingester.